jasimbdpro/github-as-a-cdn/README.md

-### Paste this code in browser console to make a file's github URL to publicly accessible CDN URL (every image/file's name should include unique id like "_Uid_N3Te" at last):
+### Paste this code in browser console to make a file's github URL to publicly accessible CDN URL (every image/file's name should include unique id like "_Uid_N3Te" at last, it helps make URL unique per image/file):

 ```js
 const githubUrl =